situ-vault/situ-vault/readme.md

 when the input password is already a strong secret key e.g. when taken from a random source.
 It is still included here as it offers a lightweight alternative in these specific cases.

+Currently, the mode and other metadata are not authenticated, only the actual input cleartext is authenticated.
+The ``vaultmode`` text might be added as additional data (where an AEAD is used) in subsequent versions of situ-vault.

 #### Constructs:

 Name | Notes | Value (``C``)